Today we’d like to introduce you to Britt Handler

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

-My journey to where I am today with Wild Feminine Collective truly began in 2017.
+The seeds of Wild Human Holistics were first planted in 2017.
 Although I had been exploring holistic well-being for many years leading to that, that year specifically opened so many doors for me and took my passion for well-being to an entire different level.
 That was the year I began to unlock my personal inner work—which set the tone for how I lead and hold space for others today.
 At the time, I had turned to acupuncture to address persistent hip pain.
 What I didn’t expect was to uncover the deeper cause: this physical discomfort was a manifestation of unprocessed grief from the loss of my father when I was a young child.
 For 20 years, I had buried that grief so deeply that I didn’t even believe it existed anymore.
 Yet there it was—loud, clear, and crying for my attention.

 I’m sure it wasn’t obstacle-free, but would you say the journey has been fairly smooth so far?